intel/ai-reference-models/benchmarks/object_detection/tensorflow/fastrcnn/README.md

     --accuracy-only
 ```

-7. The log file is saved to:
+7. The log file is saved to the value of `--output-dir`.
-models/benchmarks/common/tensorflow/logs

 Below is a sample log file tail when running benchmarking for throughput
 and latency: